 She asked politicians to take immediate action, following the guidelines of dark-green environmentalists.
 However, in these final lines she turned her point completely, claiming that it does not really matter what politicians do, as people have a different opinion and are in control of the “real” power.

-These revolutionary and sensationalistic words find no real match to what is happening in the world these days.
+These revolutionary and sensationalistic words (even more in recent speeches) find no real match to what is happening in the world these days.

 In stark contrast with Greta Thunberg’s speech, politicians are therefore the only (and last) chance we have to pay an affordable price for the environmental disaster we are facing.

-Greta Thunberg, only 15, has great intentions and wants to save the world.
+Greta Thunberg, now 17, has great intentions and wants to save the world.
 Though, her strategy is probably not the best one.
 Her simple and emotional speech reached a vast number of people over the Internet, but has it really left a clear, understandable track?
 Did it really help to change the views of people and politicians on the issues that affect our environment?

 I believe the answer is, unfortunately, no.